Start your free case review

 Spinal cord injuries are particularly prevalent in collisions between motor vehicles and bicyclists, pedestrians, or others who have little protection from the impact.
 Because Portland is such a bike and walk friendly city, the risk of spinal injuries can be high.

-Damages from a Back or Neck Accident
+Back or Neck Accident

 In addition to coping with the injury itself, a victim of a back accident may suffer: